-Established in 2012, The Dalton School is an enriched, dual-language, co-ed school in Toronto for children JK-Grade 8 where all core academic subjects are taught in both English and Mandarin by native speaking teachers.
+Established in 2012, The Dalton School is an enriched, dual-language, co-ed elementary school in Toronto for children in JK-Grade 8, where all core academic subjects are taught in both English and Mandarin by native speaking teachers.

 The Dalton School was founded by Kim Dalglish Abell, a graduate of Association Montessori Internationale and of Columbia University’s Teachers College with a Masters Degree.

 A strong proponent of enriched learning within a loving environment, Kim decided to open a school for global thinking families.
 As part of her mandate, the school would provide a fully immersive dual-language education.
 It would offer all subjects in both English and Mandarin, two of the most spoken languages in the world, and arguably the most important languages of the future.

 The environment would be warm, kind and filled with the laughter of happy children.